moongdevstudio/AssetPlus/docs/getting-started/quick-start.md

 - Preview the installation path before confirming

 !!! tip
-    For Godot Shaders, clicking Install will redirect you to the shader's page on godotshaders.com where you can copy the shader code.
+    For Godot Shaders, you can download shader files directly into your project using the Download button.

 ## Managing Installed Addons